Kevin Vicuña: Arizona Diamondbacks

 On February 3, 2023, Vicuña signed a minor league contract with the Arizona Diamondbacks organization.
 On April 5, Vicuña was released by the Diamondbacks.

 On April 13, 2023, Vicuña signed with the Cleburne Railroaders of the American Association of Professional Baseball.
 He was released by the team on April 24.

 On May 5, 2023, Vicuña re-signed with the Diamondbacks on a minor league contract.
 In 36 games split between the High–A Hillsboro Hops and Double–A Amarillo Sod Poodles, he batted .259/.347/.411 with 4 home runs and 11 RBI.
 On August 21, Vicuña was released by the Diamondbacks organization.

 Tigres de Quintana Roo

 On July 4, 2024, Vicuña signed with the Tigres de Quintana Roo of the Mexican League.
 In 11 games for Quintana Roo, he went 7–for–36 (.194) with one RBI and three stolen bases.
 On October 1, Vicuña was released by the Tigres.

-Caciques de Distrito
+London Majors

-In 2025, Vicuna signed with the Caciques de Distrito of the Venezuelan Major League.
+On February 2, 2026, Vicuña signed with the London Majors of the Canadian Baseball League.
+However, he was released by the team prior to the start of the regular season on May 10.